IN-PERSON REGISTRATION NOW FULL

 – Martin Cothran, Director of the Classical Latin School Association, Editor of The Classical Teacher

 Registration will open at 1 p.m.
 CT on Monday, July 26.
 An optional pre-conference session, highly recommended for those new to this renewal, will be offered at 3:30 p.m.
-The Conference will officially begin with Holy Mass at 5 p.m. said by Archbishop Bernard Hebda of the Archdiocese of St. Paul and Minneapolis.
+The Conference will officially begin with Holy Mass at 5 p.m. offered by Archbishop Bernard Hebda of the Archdiocese of St. Paul and Minneapolis.
 The Conference ends after lunch on Thursday, July 29.

 This year, the Institute will be offering a live streaming option for those who cannot attend the National Conference in person.
 All plenaries and select breakouts will be available to be viewed via live stream by those who have purchased a faculty license.